mdahirel/cepaea_parser/README.md

 - Band fusions are denoted by parenthese enclosing the relevant bands, e.g. a `(12)(345)` snail has the bands 1 and 2 merged together, and separately the bands 3 to 5 merged together.

 - Less common (or less commonly recorded) variations, for which the notation consensus is less obvious, are currently not accounted for.
 They might or might not be added in the future.
-For now, they will either ignored or throw `NA`s if introduced, depending on the notation used.
+For now, they will either be ignored or throw `NA`s if introduced, depending on the notation used.
 This includes lip coloration variation, or less pigmented/unpigmented bands.

 ## References
 The parser takes its rules about *Cepaea* morph notation from: